“I can’t believe that just happened, man!” My friend mumbled, still fuming from his experience upon arrival to the Quito airport.

 It was my second to last day in the States, and as I walked through a Kohl’s store with my mom in Montana, I noticed something interesting.

 Originally meant for gamers, I saw these new-age, ultra-cheap home projectors that you can plug directly into your Direct TV cable box, your XBox or DVD player that then project on any surface, but preferibly a white wall, a picture up to about 120 inches.
+Check out this guide from BuyDLP.com on the best projectors for reasonable prices.

 And the resolution is surprisingly crisp.